jupyter-server/enterprise_gateway/docs/source/config-options.md

     expected to exceed that of the EG_KERNEL_LAUNCH_TIMEOUT set when Enterprise Gateway starts.

-  KERNEL_NAMESPACE=<from user> or KERNEL_USERNAME-KERNEL_ID or EG_NAMESPACE
+  KERNEL_NAMESPACE=<from user> or KERNEL_POD_NAME or EG_NAMESPACE
     Kubernetes only.
 This indicates the name of the namespace to use or create on Kubernetes in which the kernel pod will be located.
 For users wishing to use a pre-created namespace, this value should be submitted in the kernel startup request.
 In such cases, the user must also provide KERNEL_SERVICE_ACCOUNT_NAME.
-    If not provided, Enterprise Gateway will create a new namespace for the kernel whose value is derived from KERNEL_USERNAME and KERNEL_ID separated by a hyphen ('-').
+    If not provided, Enterprise Gateway will create a new namespace for the kernel whose value is derived from KERNEL_POD_NAME.
 In rare cases where EG_SHARED_NAMESPACE is True, this value will be set to the value of EG_NAMESPACE.

     Note that if the namespace is created by Enterprise Gateway, it will be removed upon the kernel's termination.
 Otherwise, the Enterprise Gateway will not remove the namespace.

+  KERNEL_POD_NAME=<from user> or KERNEL_USERNAME-KERNEL_ID
+    Kubernetes only.
+By default, Enterprise Gateway will use a kernel pod name whose value is derived from KERNEL_USERNAME and KERNEL_ID separated by a hyphen ('-').
+This variable is typically NOT provided by the user, but, in such cases, Enterprise Gateway will honor that value.
+However, when provided, it is the user's responsibility that KERNEL_POD_NAME is unique relative to any pods in the target namespace.
+In addition, the pod must NOT exist - unlike the case if KERNEL_NAMESPACE is provided.

   KERNEL_SERVICE_ACCOUNT_NAME=<from user> or EG_DEFAULT_KERNEL_SERVICE_ACCOUNT_NAME
     Kubernetes only.
 This value represents the name of the service account that